redruin1/factorio-draftsman/README.md

 ## TODO
 * Finish `entity.py`
-    * Make sure the Entity classes themselves don't need to be split
-    * Extract Instrument data (according to the programmable speaker)
-    * Handle 8-way rotation placement a lot better
+    * Sort the contents of item (similar to signals)
+    * Change item to allow for item-group and item-subgroup access
+    * Come up with a concrete position on hidden entitites; are they valid for blueprints?
+What about signals?
+    * Issue warnings for overlapping entities
     * Properly handle defaults to prioritize space a little better
     * Test with mods
-    * Errors + Warnings
+    * Errors + Warnings (mostly done, but there are a few finishing touches)
 * Finish `blueprint.py`
     * Big cleaning/refactoring
     * Finish `BlueprintBook`